Where the troubles of the present world are overcome

 Mt.
-Haguro marks both the first and last stops on the Pilgrimage of Rebirth on the Dewa Sanzan.
+Haguro marks the first and last stops on the pilgrimage of rebirth on the Dewa Sanzan.
 Traditional pilgrimages begin by first walking through the Zuishinmon gates and down the stone stairway, simulating walking into the depths of hell.
 After making the trip to Mt.
 Gassan (the past), and Mt.
 Yudono (the future), the pilgrimage ends by walking down the stone stairway on Mt.
-Haguro, then up the last section through the Zuishinmon gates once more, representing the beginning of a new life.
+Haguro, then up the last section through the Zuishinmon gates once more, which represents the beginning of a new life.

 The Stone Stairway on Mt.
 Haguro

 The 2,446-step Stone Stairway amongst the Cedars on Mt.
 Haguro

 Take a step through the Zuishinmon gates on Mt.
 Haguro and you be instantly whisked away into another world.
 Mt.
 Haguro is famous for its line of cedar trees; hundreds of 300-500-year-old cedars that line the stone stairway; 2,446 steps all the way up to Dewa Sanzan Shrine at the top.
 Keep a look out for the many carvings on the steps, as its said that your every wish will be granted if you can find 33.